 Know What You Want

 During the consultation, be prepared to discuss the reasons why you want a breast implant replacement, as well as the size and type of implant you want.
 This will help your surgeon better understand your surgical goals and expectations for the end result.
 In many cases, breast implant redo surgery is combined with a breast lift for optimal results.
 Along with a range of cup sizes, there are two types of breast implants to choose from: saline and silicone.
-Dr. Amy Simon, our specialist in cosmetic breast and body procedures, prefers silicone gel implants because as previously mentioned, saline implants are known to rupture and leak over time, and she also feels silicone gel implants feel more like natural breast tissue.
+Our specialist in cosmetic breast and body procedures, prefers silicone gel implants because as previously mentioned, saline implants are known to rupture and leak over time, and she also feels silicone gel implants feel more like natural breast tissue.